Chatfield School Information

 Please do not use facebook or other social media to attempt to communicate with school staff.

-How might on-line learning work?
+How does on-line learning work?

-How will technology and materials be provided for online learning?
+How will technology and materials be provided for on-line learning?

 What impact will this closure have on state-level testing requirements?